EngineerNV/resume-ats-docx-gen/app_agents/README.md

 print(result.filename)
 print(result.reasoning)
 ```
-The FastAPI server uses the lightweight deterministic naming logic inside `ResumeOrchestrator` today, but MCP tooling/tests still exercise this agent.
+The FastAPI server uses this agent-generated filename directly so downloads mirror the agent's decision.

 ## Scripts & Mocking
 Run the helper script with real inputs or recorded runs (no API calls):